We follow the Doberman Pinscher Club of America's Code of Ethics. For more information visit the DPCA at www.dpca.org

 You must 21 years of age and living in the home where the dog will reside.
 If you live with your parents, they must be willing participants of the adoption process and interview.

 APARTMENTS/RENTERS: If you are renting you must provide your landlords name and phone number so we can verify approval to adopt, no exceptions.
 Failure to provide this information will result in your application being closed.
+Apartments are not suitable for most dogs/puppies depending on the breed, size, age but we will look at this based on a case by case basis.

 If found to be convicted of animal abuse, child abuse, or any felony, UDR reserves the right to deny application.
 If you are unsure, please ask us first.
 We appreciate full disclosure and will review on a case by case basis.